 Positive Review Response Examples

 The question must be asked, what should your response to a positive review look like?
 Remember, customizing the response to the customers' review is vital.
-Let's use the following example: You own a digital advertising agency that focuses on graphic design and social media marketing campaigns for small sized businesses.
+Let's use the following example: You own a digital advertising agency that focuses on graphic design and social media marketing campaigns for small businesses.
 One of your customers, Sally, leaves you a positive review that raves about your quick response time to their requests as well as the quality of work that's being delivered by your company.

 Here's an example of what a positive Google review response might look like: